JuliaStats/Distances.jl/README.md

 The implementation has been carefully optimized based on benchmarks.
 The script in `benchmark/benchmarks.jl` defines a benchmark suite for a variety of distances, under column-wise and pairwise settings.

-Here are benchmarks obtained running Julia 0.6 on a computer with a quad-core Intel Core i5-2500K processor @ 3.3 GHz.
+Here are benchmarks obtained running Julia 1.0 on a computer with a dual-core Intel Core i5-2300K processor @ 2.3 GHz.
 The tables below can be replicated using the script in `benchmark/print_table.jl`.

 #### Column-wise benchmark